From Pakistan to Texas, big rains after extreme heat deliver double punch

 "The same places can be expected to experience both flooding and drought in a hotter climate," said climate scientist Deepti Singh at Washington State University.

 The area around Dallas had been bone dry for three months, with more than half of Texas suffering extreme drought.
 Cotton crops withered in the fields.
 Ranchers were forced to kill off much of their cattle for lack of feed.
-Soils hardened and cracked, forming a parched checkerboard across the landscape - the perfect setup for flash flooding.
+Soils hardened and cracked, forming a parched chequerboard across the landscape - the perfect set-up for flash flooding.

-It eventually rained on Aug 21, dropping nearly 10 inches within 24 hours, but the ground was too hard to absorb the deluge, leaving much of the water to flow through the city.
+It eventually rained on Aug 21, dropping about 250mm within 24 hours, but the ground was too hard to absorb the deluge, leaving much of the water to flow through the city.

-Interstate traffic came to a halt.
-Flights were cancelled.
-And apartments in the historic area of Old East Dallas were swamped.

-In a drought-stricken area, "the ground can almost act like concrete in an urban environment", said climate scientist Liz Stephens at the University of Reading in Britain.

 Hit over the summer by its worst heatwave in six decades, China's drought-stricken Yangtze River Basin is struggling with both power and water shortages.
-Desperate for rain, some provinces within the basin have begun "seeding" clouds, sending planes into the sky to release the chemical silver iodide to cause the clouds to break.
+Desperate for rain, some provinces within the basin have begun "seeding" clouds.

 Weather events across the northern hemisphere can also be connected by the polar jet stream, a fast-flowing air current that moves weather systems from one part of the world to another.